Running the Analysis Services Deployment Wizard

 In the Projects folder of the Analysis Services project, double-click the <project name>.asdatabase file.

-If you cannot find the .asdatabase file, try using Search and specify *.asdatabase.
-Or, you may need to build the project in SSDT.
+If you cannot find the <project name>.asdatabase file, try using Search and specify *.asdatabase.

 Running the Analysis Services Deployment Wizard at the Command Prompt